Theft, Assault, Breach CCO

 The matter proceeded as a contest mention which resolved as a plea of guilty to one charge of Theft.

-Jessica also contacted Corrections and they agreed not to charge the client with Breach Community Corrections Order if he only received a fine.
-Jessica further submitted to the court that a fine was an appropriate disposition and his Honour consequently imposed a fine.
+We also contacted Corrections and they agreed not to charge the client with Breach Community Corrections Order if he only received a fine.
+Further submissions were made to the court that a fine was an appropriate disposition and his Honour consequently imposed a fine.

 In the end, the client received a small fine instead of a more serious penalty for the charges of Theft, Assault, and Breach CCO.
 This was a great result for our client which was achieved as a result of excellent case conferencing.